material-components/material-components-android/docs/components/NavigationView.md

 this section guides you on how to use `NavigationView` in that context.

-1. Wrap your activity's content in a `DrawerLayout`. *In the example below, the activity's content is the CoordinatorLayout*
+1. Wrap your activity's content in a `DrawerLayout`. *In the example below, the activity's content is the CoordinatorLayout.*
 2. Keep your main content as the first child of that `DrawerLayout`.
-3. Add your `NavigationView` with `android:layout_gravity="start|left"` and `android:height="match_parent"`
+3. Add your `NavigationView` with `android:layout_gravity="start|left"` and `android:height="match_parent"`.

-Assuming your Activity's content is in a CoordinatorLayout you may have something like
+Assuming your Activity's content is in a CoordinatorLayout you may have something like this:
-this:

 ```xml
 <androidx.drawerlayout.widget.DrawerLayout>